ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/04_Lists.md

 cells to the screen, followed by a newline character at the end of the row.
 We repeat this for each row in [nextCells].

-    # Calculate the next step\'s cells based on current step\'s cells:\
+    # Calculate the next step's cells based on current step's cells:\
     for x in range(WIDTH):\
         for y in range(HEIGHT):\
             # Get neighboring coordinates:\